alex-moffat/Python-Projects/README.md

 # Python-Projects
 Python modules and solutions.
 Most projects were completed in about 2 hours except two: The "Live-Project" was a two-week project to create a Python/Django dynamic and fully reactive investment portfolio traker website from scratch.
 The "Phonebook Demo" was a four-day project to create a tKinter contact list interface with database with export features.

-## Hightlight: Tkinter Phonebook Demo
+## Video Hightlight: Tkinter Phonebook Demo
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=d3SrnxGAbEs" target="_blank"><img src="http://img.youtube.com/vi/d3SrnxGAbEs/0.jpg"
 alt="Tkinter_Phonebook_Demo" border="10" /></a>